 Before leaving the accident site, you should exchange contact, vehicle, and insurance information with the trucker.
 If your injuries prevent you from doing this, you can ask the police for the info.
 Once you have it, you can file an insurance claim with the fault party’s insurance representative.
 Ohio law makes it mandatory to have auto insurance before driving a vehicle, which applies to truckers.

-Like in motor vehicle accidents, you need to lawyer up.
-The peculiar thing with truck collisions is that you might not be dealing with a single fault party.
+Like in motor vehicle accidents, it might be a good idea to reach out to an attorney to discuss your accident.
+With truck accidents, you might not be dealing with a single at-fault party.
 Thus, you need to be able to identify all the appropriate parties before commencing the claims process.
-Only an experienced trucking accident lawyer can help you with this, so waste no time in hiring one.
+If you hire an experienced Columbus truck accident lawyer, they will be able to help you with this.

 Who Can You Sue for a Columbus Truck Accident?

-Truck crashes are never very straightforward.
-While you might think that the truck driver is the responsible party, it is not always be the case.
-You can file a claim or sue any or two or more of the under-listed parties.
+Truck crashes may not be straightforward.
+While you might think that the truck driver is the responsible party, it is not always the case.
+You may be able to file a claim or sue any or two or more of the under-listed parties.

-Commercial truck drivers would be responsible if their negligent act caused the accident.
-It means that commercial drivers driving while intoxicated will pay a settlement to the victim from their auto insurance policy.
-If they don't have one, they will pay for damages out-of-pocket from their personal funds.
+Commercial truck drivers could be responsible if their negligent act caused the accident.
+It means that commercial drivers driving while intoxicated may pay a settlement to the victim from their auto insurance policy.

 Under the tort doctrine of vicarious liability, employers are vicariously liable for the negligent acts of their employees.
 It means that trucking companies will be responsible for an accident caused by one of their employees.
 So, for example, if a truck company fails to train its drivers properly, they will be responsible.